Young Scholars Programme

 I won't have completed a Year 12 level qualification in the year prior to applying for Young Scholars, can I still apply?

 Secondary school applicants studying below the Year 12 curriculum, unfortunately, do not meet the entry requirements to apply for the Young Scholar or Discretionary Entrance programmes at the University of Auckland.
-Please check the Young Scholar page and the Discretionary Entrance page to read about our entry requirements and plan your future applications when in Year 12.
+Please check the relevant section of this page, and the Discretionary Entrance page to read about our entry requirements and plan your future applications when in Year 12.

 What does Stage I mean?